EJCalderon/Read_You_Node/README_DEMO.md

 ## Test Command:
-To test type node index.js into the terminal
+To test type sadf into the terminal

 ## My Github Repo
-Checkout more of my projects on my Github at https://github.com/EJCalderon
+Checkout more of my projects on my Github at <https://github.com/sadsf>

 ## My Email Address:
-If you have any questions or concerns please reach out to me at my email at em@gmil.xo
+If you have any questions or concerns please reach out to me at my email at sadsf

 ## Other Contributors
-fdg
+sadsf